MA English and Scottish Literature

 Edinburgh is a remarkable place to study, write, publish, discuss and perform prose, poetry and drama.

-We are the oldest department of English and Scottish Literature in the UK, one of the longest established in the world.
+We are the oldest department of English and Scottish Literature in the UK, one of the longest-established in the world.
+Our Writers-in-Residence have included:

 From the University's Special Collections to the National Library of Scotland, the city's resources for studying literature are exceptional.

-Our programmes are extremely flexible.
-In Years 1 and 2 you will choose option courses from a broad list of disciplines, and specialise as you progress through your honours years.
+Our programme is very flexible.
+In Years 1 and 2, in addition to studying literature, you will choose option courses from a broad list of disciplines, then specialise as you progress through your honours years.

 One of the most attractive characteristics of this four-year programme is its flexibility.